-This paper is organized as follows: Section 2 shortly summarizes some techniques used in this paper, namely $G$-sheaves for group schemes $G$ and $G$-Hilbert schemes.
+This paper is organised as follows.
+Section 2 shortly summarises some techniques used in this paper, namely $G$-sheaves for group schemes $G$ and $G$-Hilbert schemes.
 Section 3 is concerned with the relations between Galois operations and decompositions into irreducible components both of schemes and representations.
 We introduce the notion of Galois-conjugate representations and $G$-sheaves and we describe the Galois operation on $G$-Hilbert schemes.
 In section 4 we collect some data of the finite subgroup schemes of $\SL(2,K)$ and list possible representation graphs.
-In addition we investigate, under what conditions a finite subgroup of $\SL(2,C)$, $C$ the algebraic closure of $K$, is realizable as a subgroup of $\SL(2,K)$.
+In addition we investigate under what conditions a finite subgroup of $\SL(2,C)$, $C$ the algebraic closure of $K$, is realisable as a subgroup of $\SL(2,K)$.
 Section 5 contains the theorems of McKay correspondence over non algebraically closed fields.
-We consider two constructions, the stratification of the $G$-Hilbert scheme and the tautological sheaves, originating from \cite{ItNm96} and \cite{GV83} respectively, that are known to give a McKay correspondence over $\C$ and formulate them for non algebraically closed $K$.
-In section 6 we give some examples, we show that situations in which components irreducible over $K$ split over the algebraic closure really do occur for any graph with nontrivial automorphism group and construct examples for every graph except $(G_2)$.\bsk
+We consider two constructions, the stratification of the $G$-Hilbert scheme and the tautological sheaves, originating from \cite{ItNm96} and \cite{GV83} respectively, that are known to give a McKay correspondence over $\C$ and formulate them for not necessarily algebraically closed $K$.

-Acknowledgements: The suggestion to investigate McKay correspondence over non algebraically closed fields is due to Victor Batyrev.\bsk
+{\it Acknowledgements.} The suggestion to investigate McKay correspondence over non algebraically closed fields is due to Victor Batyrev.

-Notations: In general we write a lower index for base extensions, for example if $X,T$ are $S$-schemes then $X_T$ denotes the $T$-scheme $X\times_ST$ or if $V$ is a representation over a field $K$ then $V_L$ denotes the representation $V\otimes_KL$ over the extension field $L$.
-Likewise, if $\phi:X\to Y$ is a morphism of $S$-schemes, we write $\phi_T:X_T\to Y_T$ for its base extension with respect to $T\to S$.
+{\it Notations.} In general we write a lower index for base extensions, for example if $X,T$ are $S$-schemes then $X_T$ denotes the $T$-scheme $X\times_ST$ or if $V$ is a representation over a field $K$ then $V_L$ denotes the representation $V\otimes_KL$ over the extension field $L$.
+Likewise, if $\phi\colon X\to Y$ is a morphism of $S$-schemes, we write $\phi_T\colon X_T\to Y_T$ for its base extension with respect to $T\to S$.